 Creating Dynamic Connection Strings

 A dynamic connection string is a connection string that is resolved at the time the database connection is opened, rather than at the time the connection string is defined.
+This is useful in SaaS applications where client data is stored in different systems of record located on different servers.

 Dynamic connection strings can be created in Alpha Anywhere in one of two ways: by defining a connection string using the DynamicConnection_ prefix or using the ::EVAL:: prefix, which allows you to define an Xbasic function or expression that is used to dynamically calculate the connection string.